AmineBelouh/Excel_Projects-Data_Analytics/Project_2-Analysis/README.md

 - I created a combo PivotChart to plot median salary and skill likelihood (%) from my PivotTable.
     - 🪙 **Primary Axis:** Median Salary (as a Clustered Column)
     - 👍 **Secondary Axis:** Skill Likelihood (as a Line with Markers)
-- To customize the chart, I added a title axis title, removed the lines (skill likelihood), and changed the markers to diamonds.
+- To customize the chart, I added a title axis, removed the lines (skill likelihood), and changed the markers to diamonds.

 ### 📊 Analysis